joaolucas2012/plant-manager-in-react-native/README.md

 # plant-manager-in-react-native
-This is an aplication in React Native that helps people to manage their plants.
+This is a React Native application that helps people manage their plants.